Back to home

 Key Points

-Vázquez reviewed his career in the message, recalling his early years at FC Martinenc and Damm, arrival at La Masia at 14, and his debut with Barcelona’s first team, where he scored at the Camp Nou in a Champions League match.
-He was regarded as one of La Masia’s standout talents in a generation that included Lionel Messi.
+Vázquez reviewed his career, recalling his first steps at FC Martinenc and Damm, his arrival at La Masia at 14, and his debut for Barcelona’s first team — including a goal at the Camp Nou in a Champions League match.
+Considered one of La Masia’s standout talents alongside a generation that included Lionel Messi, he went on to play abroad for Club Brugge (which he has called “my second home”), Cruz Azul, Toronto FC, Al Arabi, Umm Salal, LA Galaxy and East Bengal before moving to Andorra.